tymyrddin/purple/source/docs/ai-security/input.md

 ## Common pipeline architectures

-The relevant category is not a specific vendor but an architectural role: any pipeline that passes untrusted user content to a model and uses the output to influence a security decision.
+The relevant category is not a specific vendor but an architectural role: any pipeline that passes untrusted user content to a model and uses the output to influence a [security decision](decision.md).

 This includes support ticket copilots, abuse classifiers built on embedding similarity, fraud detection systems combining rule-based and model-based signals, and incident triage tools that summarise alert payloads before presenting them to an analyst.

 The risk is not that these tools are insecure in themselves.
-It is that they create a path from untrusted input to security-relevant interpretation to operational output.
-The length and opacity of that path tends to grow without anyone deciding it needs review.
+It is that they create [a path](../threat-modelling/attack-path-mapping.md) from untrusted input to security-relevant interpretation to operational output.
+The length and opacity of that path tends to grow without anyone deciding it needs review, which is reason enough to give it an entry in the [threat register](../audits/supportive/threat-register.md).

 ## Hard to catch